ComeOnGetMe/claude-artifacts-data-vis-app/docs/implementation_plan.md

 Update the sample code to be a simple Bar chart and the sample data to be a simple 2-column table of sales and regions; then make sure the generated UI can render the data accordingly

+## Phase 3: LLM Agent

-[ ] Step 4: The Parser Utility
+[ ] Step 4: The LLM Client

-Write a utility to extract code blocks from the AI's markdown response (e.g., extracting content between ```tsx blocks).

-Connect the Parser to the Preview window so code appears as it streams.

-## Phase 3: Data Integration (The "Agent" Logic)
+- Implements the LLM client using PydanticAI and connects it with the /chat endpoint
+  - Use Amazon Bedrock client together with PydanticAI
+- Create the "Base System Prompt" in FastAPI that instructs the LLM how to call the data tool and how to write UI code that renders the data.
+- Test both the client and the endpoint with basic prompts like "generate a SQL to calculate sales by region assuming a simple table schema"

-[ ] Step 5.1: Backend Tool Definitions
+[ ] Step 4.2: Backend Tool Definitions

 Define Pydantic models for tools: